College of Communication > About > College News > 2018 News Archive > New Sports Communication Program Launches This Fall

 "Communication and business in the sports industry is becoming so intertwined that it makes sense to combine the areas into one academic field," says Greg Miller, a 1988 DePaul graduate and vice president of content and innovation for the Chicago Bears.
 "The current business model for teams and leagues requires them to produce their own content on the same level as media companies, while keeping that content on brand and using that content to achieve marketing and communication goals.
 This is one of the reasons why a degree of this kind will be so important to students looking to enter the sports field."

-, an associate professor and chair of the journalism program
+Jason Martin, an associate professor and chair of the

 "The appeal of a sports communication undergraduate degree is that it combines business and strategic communication skills and courses with the journalism skills - writing, reporting, fact checking, digital media, audiovisual editing - to prepare students for new and developing career opportunities in the sports industry," Martin says.